iloveponies/120-hour-epic-sax-marathon/sudoku.markdown

 ~~~
 </exercise>

-Next, let's write write a function to figure out if a sudoku is completely
+Next, let's write a function to figure out if a sudoku board is completely
 filled.

 <exercise>
 Write the function `(filled? board)` which returns `true` if there are no
 empty squares in `board`, and otherwise `false`.

-It might help to write a helper function that returns all numbersof the board
+It might help to write a helper function that returns all numbers of the board
 in a sequence.

 Remember that `(contains? set element)` can be used to check if `element` is